GoodBotCo/GoodBotCo.github.io/_posts/2017-01-13-phoenix-dynamic-forms-with-semantic-ui.md

 end
 ```

 To sum it all up.
 We can essentially write Simple Form in Phoenix in approximately less than 30 minutes.
-If you have any value additions, please leave it a comment below, thanks!
+If you have any value additions, please leave it in a comment below.
+This idea was originally shared on the [Plataformatec Blog](http://blog.plataformatec.com.br/2016/09/dynamic-forms-with-phoenix/).